rkv5019/TeamMembersFullStack/README.md

 * Client/DB Authentication
 * UI Accessibility
 * Team member alphabetize/sorting
+* Implement a custom dialog for user messaging instead of using alerts and window
 * Add server-side and client-side validation of phone #
 * Extract member form into it's own component
 * Clean up and centralize styling (most likely choosing a UI framework to use)